 An analysis of the right-hand tail of the extreme temperature value distribution (i.e. temperature values above the 90th percentile relative to the seasonally-varying long-term climatology) of ocean regions could shed light on the evolution of the dynamics of heat transport that may be associated with the increased variability observed in WBCs.
 Future conditions should be increasingly characterised by SSTs situated in the top-10% of hottest temperatures of those represented in a climatological record, in a manner similar to that found for extreme rainfall, which is also expected to occur in less frequently but more intense events (Pohl et al., 2017).

 As yet no permanent impact on pelagic ecosystems have been reported, raising questions around whether MHWs should be considered a threat to the world’s oceanic ecosystems.
+MHWs have however been extensively documented to cause damage to coastal ecosystems and so any increase in shoreward meanders of WBCs would be of concern.

 All WBCs are responding in similar key ways…